-OUR BOARD OF DIRECTORS UN JANIMOUSLY RECO OMMENDS THAT VOU VOTE "FOR" EACH OF PROPOSALS 1 A AND 2.
-OCIUDOMIND or binderons or THIM COLL REC JIVIIVILLI IDD I IIII I IOU TOIL ION Literi of Troi obited I 111111111111
+OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF PROPOSALS 1 AND 2:

-1. among Bank of the Ozarks, Inc. ("Ozarks" Community & Southern Bank, as such me ARKS MERGER PROPOSAL: Proposal to adopt the Agreement and Plan of Merger, dated as of October 19, 2015, by and ang Bank of the Ozarks, Inc. ("Ozarks"), Bank of the Ozarks, Community & Southern Holdings, Inc. ("C&S") and munity & Southern Bank, as such merger agreement may be amended from time to time, and the merger and other actions contemplated by the merger agreement.
+OZARKS MERGER PROPOSAL: Proposal to adopt the Agreement and Plan of Merger, dated as of October 19, 2015, by and among Bank of the Ozarks, Inc. ("Ozarks"), Bank of the Ozarks, Community & Southern Holdings, Inc. ("C&S") and Community & Southern Bank, as such merger agreement may be amended from time to time, and the merger and other transactions contemplated by the merger agreement.

-□ FOR ☐ AGAINST ☐ ABSTAIN
+■ FOR ■ AGAINST ■ ABSTAIN

-2. y or appropriate, including adjou zarks board of directors to adjourn or postpone turnments to permit further solicitation of proxies such special meeting.
+2. OZARKS ADJOURNMENT PROPOSAL: Proposal to authorize the Ozarks board of directors to adjourn or postpone the special meeting to a later date, if necessary or appropriate, including adjournments to permit further solicitation of proxies in favor of the Ozarks merger proposal or to vote on other matters properly before such special meeting.

-□ FOR ☐ AGAINST □ ABSTAIN
+□ FOR □ AGAINST □ ABSTAIN

-according conducted cident to the conduct of the meeting, the pro- to their best judgment.
-In accordance with a at the special meeting.
-Please sign exactly as your name(s) appear oxies are authorized to vote the sapplicable law, only business wirts) hereon.
-When signing as att by shareholders at the special meeting, such as an shares represented by this appointment of proxy thin the purposes described in the meeting notic orney, executor, administrator, trustee or other fi e may be
+OTHER BUSINESS.
+On any other matter properly presented for action by shareholders at the special meeting, such as any matters incident to the conduct of the meeting, the proxies are authorized to vote the shares represented by this appointment of proxy according to their best judgment.
+In accordance with applicable law, only business within the purposes described in the meeting notice may be conducted at the special meeting.

-rate or partnership name by authorized office ast sign.
-If a corporation or partnership, please si ign in
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, trustee or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

-Dated: ,
+Dated:

 Signature

 Signature (if held jointly)

+M84448-P63465

+(Back To Top)

+Section 3: EX-99.4 (EX-99.4)

+Exhibit 99.4

+ATLANTA, GEORGIA

+SPECIAL MEETING OF STOCKHOLDERS

+PROXY

-233 M84448-P63465 BANK OF THE OZARKS, INC. PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR THE SPECIAL MEETING OF SHAREHOLDERS , 2016 The undersigned shareholder(s) of Bank of the Ozarks, Inc. (the "Company") hereby appoint(s) George Gleason, Greg McKinney and Tyler Vance and each or any of them, the true and lawful agents and attorneys-in-fact for the undersigned, with power of substitution, to attend the meeting and to vote the stock owned by or registered in the name of the undersigned, as instructed on the reverse side of this card, at the Special Meeting of Shareholders to be held at the Company's office, 17901 Chenal Parkway, Little Rock, AR 72223, on , 2016 at a.m., local time, and at any adjournments or postponements thereof, for the transaction of the business noted on the reverse side of this card.
-The Proxy, when properly executed, will be voted in the manner directed herein by the undersigned.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED "FOR" EACH OF PROPOSALS 1 and 2.
-PLEASE SIGN, DATE AND RETURN THIS PROXY PROMPTLY IN THE ENCLOSED ENVELOPE.
-Address changes/comments: Address changes comments.
-(If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)
-(11 you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)
-Continued and to be signed on reverse side Ba ack To Top) 7 adian 12.
-EV 00 4 (EV 00 4) )( ection 12: EX-99.4 (EX-99.4) Exhibit 99.
-COMMUNITY & SOUTHERN HOLDINGS, INC. ATLANTA, GEORGIA SPECIAL MEETING OF STOCKHOLDERS PROXY The undersigned stockholder of Community & Southern Holdings, Inc. (the "Company"), Atlanta, Georgia, hereby constitutes an pp oints Messrs.
-Patrick M. Frawley and Stephen R. Stone, or either of them, each with full power of substitution, as Proxy or Proxies of the nd ersigned, to vote the number of shares of the Company's common stock which the undersigned would be entitled to vote if personally sent at the Special Meeting of Stockholders to be held at a.m., Eastern Daylight Time, on , 2016, at the Company's corporate dquarters located at 3333 Riverwood Parkway, Suite 350, Atlanta, GA 30339, or at any adjournments or postponements thereof (the eeting").
-The undersigned directs that the shares represented by this appointment of proxy be voted as follows: AGREEMENT AND PLAN OF MERGER.
-Proposal to adopt the Agreement and Plan of Merger, dated as of October 19, 2015, by and among Bank of the Ozarks, Inc. ("Ozarks") and its wholly-owned bank subsidiary, Bank of the Ozarks, the Company and the Company's wholly-owned bank subsidiary, Community & Southern Bank, as such merger agreement may be amended from time to time, and the merger and other transactions contemplated by the merger agreement. time, and the merger and other transactions contemplated by the merger agreement.
-FORAGAINSTABSTAIN ADJOURNMENT PROPOSAL.
-Proposal to authorize the board of directors to adjourn or postpone the Meeting to a later date, if necessary or appropriate, including adjournments to permit further solicitation of proxies in favor of the merger proposal or to vote on other matters properly before such special meeting.
-FORAGAINSTABSTAIN
+The undersigned stockholder of Community & Southern Holdings, Inc. (the "Company"), Atlanta, Georgia, hereby constitutes and appoints Messrs.
+Patrick M. Frawley and Stephen R. Stone, or either of them, each with full power of substitution, as Proxy or Proxies of the undersigned, to vote the number of shares of the Company's common stock which the undersigned would be entitled to vote if personally present at the Special Meeting of Stockholders to be held at 10:00 a.m., Eastern Time, on January 22, 2016, at the Company's corporate headquarters located at 3333 Riverwood Parkway, Suite 350, Atlanta, GA 30339, or at any adjournments or postponements thereof (the "Meeting").
+The undersigned directs that the shares represented by this appointment of proxy be voted as follows:

+1. AGREEMENT AND PLAN OF MERGER.
+Proposal to adopt the Agreement and Plan of Merger, dated as of October 19, 2015, by and among Bank of the Ozarks, Inc. ("Ozarks") and its wholly-owned bank subsidiary, Bank of the Ozarks, the Company and the Company's wholly-owned bank subsidiary, Community & Southern Bank, as such merger agreement may be amended from time to time, and the merger and other transactions contemplated by the merger agreement.

+FOR

+AGAINST

+ABSTAIN

+- 2. ADJOURNMENT PROPOSAL.
+Proposal to authorize the board of directors to adjourn or postpone the Meeting to a later date, if necessary or appropriate, including adjournments to permit further solicitation of proxies in favor of the merger proposal or to vote on other matters properly before such special meeting. - FOR AGAINST ABSTAIN